HomeDirectoriesYour Business Listing Helps AI Pick You

 • Reviews and responses: Active management of customer feedback

-Key Insight: The attributes section of business listings has become increasingly important for AI matching.
-These specific features (like “free Wi-Fi” or “contactless payment”) help AI systems match your business with highly specific search queries.
+Key Insight: The attributes section of business listings matters more and more for AI matching.
+Specific features like “free Wi-Fi” or “contactless payment” help AI systems match your business with very specific search queries.

-1. Audit current listings: Identify where your business already appears and note inconsistencies
+1. Audit current listings: Find where your business already appears and note any inconsistencies

 2. Prioritise platforms: Focus first on government registrations, search engine profiles, and top-tier directories like Business Directory